sparklepuppie/sparklepuppie/README.md

 𓏵

-##   i am simply Anti-harassment, | harassment isnt deserved in any manor.\
+##   we are simply Anti-harassment, | harassment isnt deserved in any manor.\

- ## ⚠︎-⚠︎ —, i have bad coping mechanisms. im trying to get help. <  .ᐟ
+ ## ⚠︎-⚠︎ —, we have bad coping mechanisms. we are trying to get help. <  .ᐟ
  ##  .ᐟ